-To evaluate the data pipe efficiency, Veeam Backup & Replication analyzes performance of all components in the data flow working as the cohesive system, and evaluates key factors on the source and target sides.
+To evaluate the data pipe efficiency, Veeam Backup & Replication analyzes performance of all components in the data flow working as the cohesive system, and evaluates key factors on the source and target sites.
 Veeam Backup & Replication checks the following points in the data pipe:

 - Source — source disk reader component responsible for retrieving data from the source storage.

 - Proxy — offhost backup proxy component responsible for processing VM data.

 - Source WAN accelerator — WAN accelerator deployed on the source site.
 Used for backup copy and replication jobs working through WAN accelerators.

 - Network — network queue writer component responsible for getting processed VM data from the offhost backup proxy and sending it over the network to the backup repository or another offhost backup proxy.

 - Target WAN Accelerator — WAN accelerator deployed on the target site.
 Used for backup copy and replication jobs working through WAN accelerators.

 - Target — target disk writer component (backup storage or replica datastore).